 Cooper usually sets up his Nottingham Forest team in a 3-4-1-2.
 Which looks like a 5-3-2 without the ball and often like 3-4-3 with the ball.
 His players are very comfortable with on field positional interchanges.
 Especially in the final 3rd.

-One centre midfielder is deployed as a box to box midfielder while the other central midfielder hangs back to protect the backline and acts as a deep-lying playmaker.
+One centre midfielder is deployed as a box-to-box midfielder while the other central midfielder hangs back to protect the backline and acts as a deep-lying playmaker.
 The number 10 is allowed to roam into free space, especially to help cause overloads on the flanks with an attacker and charging wing-backs on either flank.
-More often than not James Garner is the deep-lying playmaker and Ryan Yates is deployed as the box to box midfielder.
-Ahead of them, Philip Zinckernagel plays as the number 10.
-This triumvirate in the centre of midfield consists of immense creativity, flair and tenacity.
-This makes sure Cooper’s Forest controls the ball and game.
+More often than not James Garner was the deep-lying playmaker and Ryan Yates was deployed as the box-to-box midfielder.
+New signing Orel Mangala might be an upgrade on Yates, while there is an upgrade in the No10 position too.

 On the flanks, the wing-backs are charged with bombing up and down the pitch to contribute defensively and in the final 3rd.
 So much so that 78% of Forest’s attacks come from the flanks.
 The wing-backs have also contributed with 16 goal involvements this season.
 Which is an impressive number for players in such a strenuous league as the Championship.
-Djed Spence and Jack Colback have fit into these roles seamlessly this season.
+Djed Spence and Jack Colback fit into these roles seamlessly last season.

 Nottingham Forest under Cooper have shown the tactical versatility to combine their possession game and counter-attacking ability to become one of the most complete teams in the league.